Grants and Program Development

 - Perkins Career and Technical Education: Helps Albany High School and Abrookin Career and Technical Center provide students with a strong experience and understanding in select professional industries, promote college and career readiness and improve quality career education pathways.

-- My Brother’s Keeper Challenge Grant: Implements strategies aimed at improving the life outcomes for disadvantaged youth of color and supports the following three MBK goals: Entering school ready to learn; Reading at grade level by third grade; and Reducing Code of Conduct violations and providing a second chance.
+- My Brother’s Keeper Challenge Grant Rounds 1 and 2: Implements strategies aimed at improving the life outcomes for disadvantaged youth of color and supports the following three MBK goals: Entering school ready to learn; Reading at grade level by third grade; and Reducing Code of Conduct violations and providing a second chance.

 - School Improvement Grant: Helps to support school improvement efforts at Focus and Priority schools.